 Fisher reportedly intended to use it as a floating speakeasy as well.
 During a hurricane in 1926, it ran aground, with some structures still sticking out.
 The site is full of tropical fish, so it’s a paradise for snorkelers for several reasons.
 Scuba divers can even venture to the ocean floor and have a peek inside what’s left of the hull and see part of the inner workings.

 Pro Tip: If you are into shipwrecks, check out the Gallant Lady, another hurricane victim on the rocks of North Bimini, too.

 The glorious, sandy beaches of Bimini are where you want to relax during part of your weekend.
-The best ones are along the western side of North Bimini.
+The best ones to visit from your cruise ship are along the western side of North Bimini.
 You are spoiled for choice, and which one you choose to get a tan on depends on what you want from a beach.

 If you crave utter luxury, head for Resorts World Beach Club near Alice Town.
-Cabanas, loungers with comfy cushions, and cold drinks await to pamper you.
+Cabanas, loungers with comfy cushions, and cold drinks await to pamper you on Radio Beach.
 A much simpler option where you need to bring your own towels and maybe a picnic is to be found at Radio Beach, just off the Queen’s Highway.

 Honeymoon Harbour Beach

 Accessible by boat or jet ski only is the lovely Honeymoon Harbour Beach on small Gun Cay.
 A boat service will take you there for a small fee.